 Don’t make changes in haste

 Selling out in fear can be the worst thing to do.
 Large falls can be followed by large rises, so you risk losing on both sides – selling when prices are depressed and not buying in until they have moved higher.
 Sadly, this is a trap that many investors fall into.
+Being out of the market also means you are no longer collecting – and potentially reinvesting – any income your investments are paying.
 In the absence of a crystal ball, keeping invested is often the best strategy, no matter how uncomfortable.

 Daily monitoring during a falling market can result in an over-emotional reaction and make rational decisions difficult.
 If you have a well-diversified portfolio of collective investments such as unit trusts and investment trusts, as well as a strategy you are happy with, then a less regular (for instance monthly) check should be sufficient.